Bilateral international migration flow estimates for 200 countries

 The plot below shows the relationship between the bilateral flow estimates based on IMS2017 and WPP2017 (as in the paper) and IMS2019 - WPP2019 (this update) from each period and estimation method.

-In all methods (columns) there are changes some the estimates, which tend to be larger in more recent periods (lower rows) and estimation methods based on demographic accounting (columns to the right).
+In all methods (columns), there are changes in some of the estimates, which tend to be larger in more recent periods (lower rows) and estimation methods based on demographic accounting (columns to the right).
 These patterns are likely due to larger revisions in the most recent stock data and the use of updated demographic data in the demographic accounting methods - not required in the stock differencing approaches.

 The revisions to the overall totals of migration flows, shown in Figure 2 in the paper, are animated below, transitioning from 1) the estimates in the paper to 2) the first update of the estimates from changes in the demographic data to 3) the most recent update for changes in the stock data.